-The Authority reports unearned deferred revenues for any fiscal year 2012-13 hauler registration and municipal permit fees received in advance of July 1, 2012.
+The Authority reports unearned prepaid revenues for any fiscal year 2013-14 hauler registration and municipal permit fees received in advance of July 1, 2013.

-Net Assets
+Net Position

-Net assets present the difference between assets and liabilities in the statement of net assets.
-Net assets invested in capital assets, are capital assets less depreciation and related debt.
-Net assets are reported as restricted when there are legal limitations imposed on their use by Authority legislation or external restrictions by other governments, creditors, grantors, laws or regulations of other governments.
-Unrestricted net assets are all other net assets that do not meet the definition of "restricted" or "invested in capital assets, net of related debt."
+Net position is the net effect of assets, deferred outflows of resources, liabilities, and deferred inflows of resources.
+Net investment in capital assets, are capital assets less depreciation and related debt.
+Net position is reported as restricted when there are legal limitations imposed on their use by Authority legislation or external restrictions by other governments, creditors, grantors, laws or regulations of other governments.
+The unrestricted component of net position is the net amount of the assets, deferred outflows of resources, liabilities, and deferred inflows of resources that are not included in the determination of net investment in capital assets or the restricted component of net position.